Jazzman-Cyber/Cline-Body-Timeout-Fix/README.md

 3. Use Cline with Ollama as normal.
 Long thinking no longer kills the stream.

 ## Mac / Linux
-this repository has been forked by @CesarR70 who has made a new version that should be compatibale. https://github.com/CesarR70/Cline-BodyTimeout-Mac-Linux-Fix
+this repository has been forked by @CesarR70 who has made a new version that should be compatible. https://github.com/CesarR70/Cline-BodyTimeout-Mac-Linux-Fix

 ## Tunables (env vars, optional)